 In California, Civil Code 1798.90.1 prohibits bars, car dealers and others from collecting personal information by swiping the magnetic stripe for purposes other than verifying age or the authenticity of the driver's license, or preventing fraud.

 Voting records are kept at the County Clerk's or Registrar of Voters office and at the California Secretary of State's office.
 California voter records are available to four categories of users: election/political, scholarly, journalistic, or governmental purpose.
 Requesters must apply to the California Secretary of State or the county elections office for the records and must certify the purpose for their request.

-Birth certificates are on file in the county in which the birth occurred and at the Office of Vital Records.
+Birth certificates are on file in the county in which the birth occurred and at the Office of Vital Records in Sacramento.
 Birth records usually contain the name of the child, date and time of birth, the city and the hospital in which the child was born, the parents' names, the attending physician's name and various signatures.
 Birth records housed in the State Vital Records Office are public and can be ordered by anyone with sufficient identifying information.
 County records may be confidential and available only to the subject of the record or by court order.
 Confidentiality policies differ by county.